{{flagHref}}

 Related Industrial Products

-Several industrial products are derived from nitrogen or its compounds:
+A number of industrial goods are obtained from nitrogen or its compounds.

-• Nitric Acid (HNO₃): A key ingredient in fertilisers, explosives, and cleaning agents.
+• Nitric Acid (HNO₃): Analysed in the manufacture of fertiliser, explosives, and cleaning agents.

 Frequently Asked Questions

-What are the main uses of nitrogen in industry?
+1. What are the main uses of nitrogen?

-Nitrogen is used in agriculture (fertilisers), food preservation, electronics (semiconductor production), cryogenics, and welding processes.
+Nitrogen is used in agriculture (fertilisers), food preservation, electronics, cryogenics, and welding due to its inert nature and versatility.

-Nitrogen is typically obtained through the fractional distillation of liquefied air or by decomposing compounds such as sodium azide.
+Nitrogen is primarily obtained by fractional distillation of liquefied air or by decomposing compounds such as sodium azide or reacting ammonia with oxygen.

 About the author